 5 feet wide walk-in closet: If your closet is 5′ wide, you can put hanging clothes along one long wall, and shallow shelves on the opposite long wall, like this.

-4 feet wide walk-in closet: What if your closet is 4′ wide?
-Well, you can put hanging clothes on one long wall, and still have 24″ left over to walk through.
-On the other long wall, think about wall-mounted hook racks for shallow things like belts, scarves, ties, jewelry, etc.
+4 feet wide walk-in closet: You will have to preserve that 24″ open space to walk through, right?
+Therefore, you can put hanging clothes on one long wall.
+On the other long wall, think about shallow storage, like wall-mounted hook racks, for things like belts, scarves, ties, jewelry, etc.

 3 feet wide walk-in closet: Sometimes, under stairs, you might have a 3′ wide storage space.
 What then?
-For obvious reasons, you will have to preserve 24″ of walking space.
+Again, you will have to preserve 24″ of walking space.
 That leaves you with 12″ for shallow shelves, which can be excellent storage for pantry items or household items like light bulbs, etc.

 Speaking of narrow closets, let’s talk about where to put the door.